Probing spin and pseudospin symmetries in deformed nuclei by the Green's function method: Introduction

 In recent years, Green's function (GF) method has achieved great successes in describing continuum and has been widely applied in nuclear physics, such as in the studies of the single-particle structures including the resonant states~\cite{Sun_PRC_2014,Sun_PRC_2019_034310,TTSun_JPG_2016,SHRen_PRC_2017,Qu_PRC_2019,Qu_PRC_2022}, halos in exotic nuclei~\cite{Oba_PRC_2009,Zhang_PRC_2011,TTSun_Sci_2016,Sun_PRC_2019_054316}, and collective excitations~\cite{Matsuo_NPA_2001,Matsuo_PRC_2005,Matsuo_PRC_2010,Shimoyama_PRC_2011,Shimoyama_PRC_2013,Matsuo_PRC_2015}.
 This method is very convenient to be used in combination with different nuclear models.
 In 2014, we applied the Green's function method to the RMF theory (RMF-GF) to investigate the single-particle resonant states for the first time~\cite{Sun_PRC_2014}.
 In 2016, by further including the pairing correlation, we applied Green's function method to the relativistic continuum Hartree-Bogoliubov theory (RCHB-GF) to study the halo phenomena~\cite{TTSun_Sci_2016}.
 In 2019, by including the blocking effects, we extended the self-consistent Green's function continuum Skyrme-Hartree-Fock-Bogoliubov theory~\cite{Zhang_PRC_2011} to the descriptions of odd-$A$ nuclei~\cite{Sun_PRC_2019_054316,Huo_NST_2023}.
-In 2020, by further including the deformation, we applied the Green's function method to solve a coupled-channel Dirac equation with axially quadruple deformed potentials and analyzed the deformed halo in $^{37}$Mg~\cite{Sun_PRC_2020}.
+In 2020, by further including the deformation, we applied the Green's function method to solve a coupled-channel Dirac equation with axially quadrupole deformed potentials and analyzed the deformed halo in $^{37}$Mg~\cite{Sun_PRC_2020}.
 According those studies, Green's function method has shown great advantages such as treating the single-particle bound states and the continuum on the same footing, determining directly the energies and widths for resonances, and describing properly the the spatial density distributions.
 Recently, based on the Green's function method, a novel way by searching for the extremes of the density of states~\cite{Chen_CPC_2020} or the poles of Green's function~\cite{Wang_NST_2021} has been proposed to determine the resonant states, which can exactly determine the energies and widths for the bound and resonant states regardless of the width.
 Besides, this method can describe the resonant states in any potential without any requirement on the potential shape.
-As an application, taking the Green's function method, the conservation and breaking of PSS in the single-nucleon resonant states have has been examined from the PSS limit to finite depth potentials, and in the PSS limit, i.e., $\Sigma(r)=0$, besides the strictly the same energies and widths between the PS partners, identical density distributions of the lower component are found for the first time~\cite{TTSun_arXiv_2023}.
+As an application, the conservation and breaking of PSS in the single-nucleon resonant states have has been examined from the PSS limit to finite depth potentials, and in the PSS limit, besides strictly the same energies and widths between the PS partners, identical density distributions of the lower component are found for the first time~\cite{PLB2023TTSun}.
+Furthermore, a uniform description of pseudospin symmetry in bound and resonant states has been given.

 In this work, the possible SS and PSS of single-particle bound states in deformed nuclei are examined by the Green's function method.
 The effects of deformation on these symmetries are discussed.
 The paper is organized as follows.
 The theoretical framework of the Green's function method for solving the coupled-channel Dirac equation is presented in Sec.~\ref{Sec:Theory}.
 After the numerical details in Sec.~\ref{Sec:NumDetails}, Sec.~\ref{Sec:Results} is devoted to the discussions of the numerical results, where the conservation and breaking of the SS and PSS in deformed nuclei are illustrated by analyzing the energy splittings and the density distributions.
 Finally, a summary is given in Sec.~\ref{Sec:Summary}.